Memphis, Tennessee: Yellow fever epidemics

 The Episcopal Community of St. Mary at St. Mary's Episcopal Cathedral played an important role during the epidemic in caring for the lower classes.
 Already supporting a girls' school and church orphanage, the Sisters of St. Mary also sought to provide care for the Canfield Asylum, a home for black children.
 Each day, they alternated caring for the orphans at St. Mary's, delivering children to the Canfield Asylum, and taking soup and medicine on house calls to patients.
 Between September 9 and October 4, Sister Constance and three other nuns fell victim to the epidemic and died.
 They later became known as the Martyrs of Memphis.

 At long last, on October 28, a killing frost struck.
 The city sent out word to Memphians scattered all over the country to come home.
 Though yellow fever cases were recorded in the pages of Elmwood Cemetery's burial record as late as February 29, 1874, the epidemic seemed quieted.
 The Board of Health declared the epidemic at an end after it had caused over 20,000 deaths and financial losses of nearly $200 million.
 On November 27, a general citizen's meeting was called at the Greenlaw Opera House to offer thanks to those who had stayed behind to serve, of whom many had died.
 Over the next year property tax revenues collapsed, and the city could not make payments on its municipal debts.
 As a result, Memphis temporarily lost its city charter and was reclassified by the state legislature as a Taxing District from 1879 to 1893.
-But a new era of sanitation was developed in the city, a new municipal government in 1879 helped form the first regional health organization, and during the 1880s Memphis led the nation in sanitary reform and improvements.
+But a new era of sanitation was developed in the city, and a new municipal government in 1879 helped form the first regional health organization, and during the 1880s Memphis led the nation in sanitary reform and improvements.

 Perhaps the most significant effect of yellow fever on Memphis was in demographic changes.
 Nearly all of Memphis's upper and middle classes vanished, depriving the city of its general leadership and class structure that dictated everyday life, similar to that in other large Southern cities, such as New Orleans, Charleston, and Atlanta.
 In Memphis, the poorer whites and blacks fundamentally made up the city and played the greatest role in rebuilding it.
 The epidemic had resulted in Memphis being a less cosmopolitan place, with an economy that served the cotton trade and a population drawn increasingly from poor white and black Southerners.